 It is less than 500 miles from Morehead, Kentucky, to Philadelphia, Pennsylvania.
 But Denny Doyle's journey from Morehead Sate to Connie Mack Stadium in Philadelphia encompassed stops in four cities, a coast-to coast journey and almost five years.

-His odyssey began with the Phillies farm club in Spartanburg, South Carolina, where he led the league in hits and batted .308.
+His odyssey began with the Phillies Single-A farm club in Spartanburg, South Carolina, where he led the league in hits and batted .308.
 In Spartanburg he teamed up with a shortstop who would be his doubleplay partner for the next seven seasons.
 Spartanburg shortstop Larry Bowa would go on to play 16 seasons at the big league level and manage the San Diego Padres and Philadelphia Phillies for five-and-a-half seasons.

-Following a strong 1967 season with the Tidewater club in Portsmouth, Virginia, Doyle was promoted to Reading in the Eastern League.
+Following a strong 1967 season with the Single-A Tidewater club in Portsmouth, Virginia, Doyle was promoted to Reading in the Double-A Eastern League.
 Reading, Pennsylvania was a short distance from Philadelphia, but at age 24 with two young children, Doyle was feeling a little discouraged.

 "I had a good spring training in 1968, but I wasn't sure if I was on track for the big leagues.
 I talked to my manager Frank Lucchesi and he told me to hang in there.
 He said I was headed to Triple A the next season and the next stop was the big leagues."